sachinrawat2207/quTARANG_dep/docs/source/usage.rst

     .. code-block:: python

         from quTARANG import Params, GPE
-        import cupy as xp
+        import numpy as xp
-        # import numpy as xp
+        # import cupy as xp # For GPU run

-Import `numpy` to run code to define arrays while using CPU and `cupy` to define arrays while  using CPU.

 #.
 Set the parameters